 Charter schools are always public schools.
 They never charge tuition and they accept any student who wants to attend.
 Charter laws require that students be admitted by a random lottery drawing in cases where too many students want to enroll in a single charter school.
 Charter schools must also meet the state and federal academic requirements that apply to all public schools.—http://www.publiccharters.org

 We believe the ideal size for HCA is 280 students.
 Public charter schools often phase in enrollment.
-HCA intends to enroll 30 students in grade 6 and 30 students in grade 9 for the 2013-14 academic year, and will add approximately 60 more students for the 2014-2015 school year.
+HCA has approximately 30 students in grade 6 and 30 students in grade 9 for the 2013-14 academic year, and will add approximately 60 more students for the 2014-2015 school year.

 All staff members working in Maine’s public charter schools must be fingerprinted through the Maine State Police and undergo criminal background checks.
 A full-time teacher in a public charter school must meet at least one of the following:

 - Hold a teaching certificate that corresponds with the appropriate grade level and subject area taught.

 - Become certified to teach in Maine with three years of the date of hire.